wmyers/skimbleshanks-520202/apps/frontend/README.md

 With more time the `DeliveryNotification` UI component should be composed of atomic UI components, ideally using a component library (e.g. [Tailwind UI](https://tailwindui.com/)).
 Also could implement [Storybook](https://storybook.js.org/) to review and test UI components in isolation.

 There are some simple unit tests for the currency formatter util and some React Testing Library js-dom tests for the `<DeliveryNotification>` UI.
 With more time I would have added Playwright or Cypress E2E tests.
+Also there should be a `page` test around the display of the `not-found` component.

 ## Getting Started